JonasHoefer/poset-type-theory/README.md

 To see all options use `postt --help`.
 To type check all definitions in a file, and evaluate the last one use `postt eval <path>`.
 To start a read-eval-print-loop (repl) use `postt repl`.
-In the repl, use `:help` to see all available comments.
+In the repl, use `:help` to see all available commands.

 ## Versions